-Refinement is the final inspection of the website before it is launched and begins an online existence.
-We’ll double-check all of our programming and all of the visual aspects of the site, then publish this version in a private area for the client to “test drive”.
+Refinement is the final inspection and fine tuning of the website before it is goes live onlive.
+We’ll double-check all of our programming and all of the visual aspects of the site, then publish this version at a private area of our server for the client to “test drive”.

-Next, we’ll test the site visually and functionally on both PC and Mac platform computers, using dozens of combinations of different screen resolutions and a majority of the many (newer and older) web browsers that are in use today.
+Next, we’ll test the site visually and functionally on both PC and Mac platform computers, using dozens of combinations of different screen resolutions and a majority of the many new and slightly outdated web browsers that are in use today.
 We’ll also evaluate performance on a variety of mobile devices including Apple and Android smartphones as well as the iPad.
-Ultimately, we want to insure that all users have a similar experience when visiting your site no matter how they access it on the web: desktop or laptop, PC or Mac, slightly outdated or latest and greatest.
-In many cases, targeting users viewing on tablets, mobile devices and smartphones is also a priority, and we can program a responsive design (one that seamlessly adapts in size to different screen dimensions) that is optimized for all different viewing environments.
+Ultimately, we want to insure that all users have a similar experience when visiting the site no matter how they access it on the web: desktop or laptop, PC or Mac, slightly outdated or latest and greatest.
+In most cases, targeting users viewing on tablets, mobile devices and smartphones is also a priority, and we can program a responsive design (one that seamlessly adapts in size to different screen dimensions) that is optimized for all different viewing environments.

 STEP 5: COMPLETION

-When everyone is absolutely satisfied and excited about the completed website, it’s time to launch!
+When everyone is absolutely satisfied and excited about the website, it’s time to launch!
 We’ll upload the website files to your hosting company’s server and make sure the transition to the web goes smoothly.

 Keep in mind that the primary publishing of the website does not guarantee that flocks of potential users will swarm to see it.
-We’ll make sure that your website is coded to be easily crawled and integrated into search engine results, but the site should still be pitched to the target audience through placed online advertising, quality link partnerships, social media websites and online directory submission, among the many other more traditional marketing methods.
+We’ll make sure that your website is coded to be easily crawled and integrated into search engine results, but the site should still be pitched to the target audience through placed online advertising, quality link partnerships, social media websites and online directory submission, as well as other more traditional marketing methods.